 Tip: Keep the string head approximately 2-3 inches off the ground to avoid bald spots.

 Want to spend less time hoeing and spade digging in your garden?
 Invest in a rototiller.
-Equipped with powerful rotating blades, rototillers loosen soil to prepare for planting.
+Equipped with powerful rotating blades, rototillers loosen the soil to prepare for planting.
 They’re also used to aerate the soil during growing season.